barrwani/blog/_posts/2023-6-4-kalindis-postmortem.md

 -Core gameplay loop matters more than additional features, dedicate more time to getting it right.

 -Don’t underestimate marketing/leave it to the last minute.
-Get the name out there and build an audience before you release (admittedly harder for mobile games lmao).
+Get the name out there and build an audience before you release (admittedly harder for mobile games to be fair).

-I hope this is even a little bit insightful to someone!
-My memory is a bit hazy since it has been a couple years since we’ve touched the project, but I’ll do my best to answer any questions you may have!
+I hope this was even a little bit insightful to someone!
+My memory is a bit hazy since it has been a couple years since we’ve touched the project, but feel free to reach out with any questions you may have.

-Here's a link to the game: [play.google.com/.../kalindis](https://play.google.com/store/apps/details?id=com.nahar.kalindis&hl=en&gl=US)
+Here's a link to the game if you'd like to try it out yourself: [play.google.com/.../kalindis](https://play.google.com/store/apps/details?id=com.nahar.kalindis&hl=en&gl=US)